 Alta Motors focused on the offroad or motocross type of electric dirt bikes.

-But both of these electric motorcycle companies are small not not considered mainstream.
+But both of these electric motorcycle companies are small and not considered mainstream.

 Fast forward to 2019.